SUNET/knubbis-fleetlock/docker-compose-sample/README.md

 service where the backend `etcd` server runs on the same node.

-Keep in mind that this expects that you have prepopulated the /opt/knubbis-fleetlock directory with the respective contents as mounted by the docker compose file beforehand, see below.
+Keep in mind that this expects that you have prepopulated the `/opt/knubbis-fleetlock` directory with the respective contents as mounted by the docker compose file beforehand, see below.

 ## Certificates
 The sample compose file uses cfssl tools to create a CA cert and `etcd` server cert signed by that CA everytime the compose file is started.
-It will make the generated `ca.pem` file available in `/opt/knubbis-fleetlock/cert-bootstrap-ca` for consumption by the `knubis-fleetlock-server` server.
+It will make the generated `ca.pem` file available in `/opt/knubbis-fleetlock/cert-bootstrap-ca` for consumption by the `knubbis-fleetlock-server` server.
 It will make the `etcd` server cert and private key available in `/opt/knubbis-fleetlock/cert-bootstrap-etcd` for use by the `etcd` process.
 The CA private key is not saved because it will be regenerated at next startup anyway.